AlanFGC/Image-Editor-2.0/README.md

 # Image-Editor-2.0
-This is an image processing application using Java and the model view controller desing pattern.
+This is an image processing application using Java and the model view controller design pattern.